bryanwweber/orbital-mechanics-notes/orbital-maneuvers/bielliptic-hohmann-transfer.md

 # Bi-elliptic Hohmann transfer

-Hohmann {cite}`Hohmann1960` showed that the Hohmann transfer is the most efficient _two_ impulse maneuver.
+@Hohmann1960 showed that the Hohmann transfer is the most efficient _two_ impulse maneuver.
 However, for some cases, adding an additional impulse reduces the total $\Delta v$ requirement for an orbital transfer.

 Assume that the initial and target orbits are circular.
 A [Bi-elliptic Hohmann transfer](https://en.wikipedia.org/wiki/Bi-elliptic_transfer) starts by departing the initial orbit onto an elliptical transfer orbit whose apoapsis is at a _higher altitude_ than the target orbit.
 Upon reaching apoapsis of the first transfer orbit, the velocity is boosted again onto a second transfer orbit.
 This second transfer orbit has the same periapsis altitude as the target orbit.